-Why neuter Maine Coons before 12 weeks of age?
+Why it’s better to neuter Maine Coons before four months

 There are three good reasons to neuter Maine Coon kittens between 8 and 12 weeks of age: less surgical complications, faster recovery, and prevention of backyard breeding.

-- Buyers who aren’t breeders can’t backyard breed Maine Coons because they are neutered before they are adopted
+- Buyers who aren’t breeders can’t become backyard breeders of Maine Coons if kittens are already neutered

-Why neuter Maine Coon kittens before they are sold?
+Why Maine Coon kittens should be before they are sold

-The simple answer is to prevent backyard breeding and the issues this causes, including the spread of painful and life-threatening genetic diseases.
+Neutering kittens before they are sold prevents backyard breeding and its associated issues, including the spread of painful and life-threatening genetic diseases.

 Not too many years ago, backyard breeding was more prevalent and many Maine Coons suffered from genetic diseases, resulting in painful conditions and early deaths.